functional-koans/clojure-koans/README.md

 - JRE 1.5 or higher
 - [clojure-1.3.0.jar](http://repo1.maven.org/maven2/org/clojure/clojure/1.3.0/clojure-1.3.0.zip)

-clojure-1.3.0.jar needs to be in a directory `lib` under this project.

-You can use [Leiningen](http://github.com/technomancy/leiningen) to automatically install the Clojure jar in the right place.
+You can use [Leiningen](http://github.com/technomancy/leiningen) version 1 (not the latest and greatest) to automatically install the Clojure jar in the right place.
 Leiningen will also get you a couple more jarfiles, including JLine, which allows you some of the functionality of readline (command-line history, for example).

-After you have leiningen installed, run
+After you have leiningen (version 1) installed, run

 `lein deps`